 Champs Elysees + Pont de l’Alma

 Spending a lot of time on Champs Elysees is not healthy for your credit card balance, so make the right to George V Avenue and go straight to the Pont de l’Alma.
-This bridge gives you a perfect photo op with the Eiffel Tower on the background and Seine River on the front.
+This bridge gives you a perfect photo op with the Eiffel Tower in the background and the Seine River in the front.
 Take your shots and cross the river to find our next stop.

 Banks of Seine